 The synthesis layer is not there to look tidy.
 It is there to make writing and review easier.

-A useful matrix cell or evidence table entry normally carries more than a summary.
+A useful matrix cell or evidence table entry carries more than a summary.
 It keeps enough context to answer questions such as:

 - which source or subgroup this point came from